AltPact/Tile_Game_CS-230/README.md

 All participates in Project:

-Ashley Arik (also known as Ashley Arik) - Student Number - 850904
+Adem Arik (also known as Ashley Arik) - Student Number - 850904

 Morgan Firkins - Student Number - 852264